pilight/pilight/docs/source/protocols/433.92/weather/_conrad.rst

 .. rubric:: Comments

 This weather station or just the sensor is available from several (mostly Chinese) suppliers on eBay or Alibaba.
-Description for device is usually like: “Digital Wireless Indoor/Outdoor Weather Station with 3 Remote Sensors”.
+Description for device is usually like: “Digital Wireless Indoor/Outdoor Weather Station with 3 Remote Sensors".
 The sensor can be identified by the option to choose from 3 different channels.

 Humidity and battery are supported by this protocol.
 The battery function is not tested 100%.
 Please be aware that the ID of a sensor changes after you replace the batteries.
-Conrad sensor only provide temperature (no humidity).
+Conrad sensors only provide temperature data (no humidity).